eKirad/custom-react-hooks/README.md

 ```

 ### 5. `useFetchQuery`
 Note: keep in mind that this is a sample usage.
-The body of the `queryFn` can contain different logic, e.g. one can make an API call using an external library of own choice such as `axios`.
+The body of the `queryFn` can contain different logic, e.g. one can make an API call using an external library of own choice such as `axios`[^4].

 ```js
 const URL = `localhost:<PORT>`